kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   that can be unavailable during the update.
 - `MemoryManager`: Allows setting memory affinity for a container based on NUMA topology.
-- `MemoryQoS`: Enable memory protection and usage throttle on pod / container using cgroup v2 memory controller.
+- `MemoryQoS`: Enables memory protection and usage throttle on pod / container using cgroup v2 memory controller.
-- `MinDomainsInPodTopologySpread`: Enable `minDomains` in [Pod topology spread constraints](/docs/concepts/scheduling-eviction/topology-spread-constraints/).
+- `MinDomainsInPodTopologySpread`: Enables `minDomains` in [Pod topology spread constraints](/docs/concepts/scheduling-eviction/topology-spread-constraints/).
 - `MinimizeIPTablesRestore`: Enables new performance improvement logics in the kube-proxy iptables mode.